 Robert Peter Fleming, OBE was a British adventurer and travel writer.
 He was the elder brother of Ian Fleming, creator of James Bond. ...more on Wikipedia

 Birthplace: London, United Kingdomsee more on Peter Fleming

-Birthplace: Manhattan, New York City, New York, United States of Americasee more on Douglas Kennedy
+Birthplace: New York City, Manhattan, USA, New Yorksee more on Douglas Kennedy